 Low White Blood Cell Count (Neutropenia)

-Given that neutropenia is caused by cancer treatments, there is not much you can do to prevent it from occurring, but you can decrease the risk of getting an infection while your count is low.
+Given that neutropenia is caused by cancer treatments, there is not much you can do to prevent it from happening, but you can lessen the risk of getting an infection while your count is low.

 Steps to help prevent infection:

 - Hand washing, hand washing, hand washing!
-This includes the patient and those around the patient.
+This includes the patient and those around the patient (healthcare workers, caretakers, family members, and visitors).

 - Avoid large crowds where you may come in contact with germs, such as shopping malls, church, or public transportation.
-If need be, go at off peak hours to avoid the crowds.
+If you must, go at off-peak hours to avoid the crowds.

 - Avoid anyone who is sick (including colds), including other people in your household that are sick.